 So if you can figure out a new niche space plus also ensure that there is enough demand for it, then you’ve hit the sweet spot.

 So this is the formula that you should be looking out for….

 SWEET SPOT = New niche + high potential demand

-When you have Strong Action = you’ll have Sign up, trials, demos, Purchases, referrals
+When you have Strong Action -> you’ll have signups, trials, demos, Purchases, referrals

-I have seen that a lot of early or new coaches make the mistake of targeting everyone in their target market.
-(I can keep talking about this for ages :P)
+I have seen so many new coaches who are just starting make the mistake of targeting everyone in their target market.
+The number of coaches doing this is unbelievable.